MattGyverLee/ParseKB/README.md

 # ParseKB
-This tool indends to provides several functions:
+This tool indends to provides several functions not currently provided by current tools:
 1. Analyzing Keyman keyboards for inconsistencies
     * :white_check_mark: Looks for missing combinations that might cause inconsistent output.
     * :white_check_mark: Grouping Keys for visual inspection.